 - Yoga mats are provided by Villa Sumaya, but if your favorite mat is important to your retreat experience, you are welcome to bring it.

-- Two light long sleeve shirts for cool mornings and evenings and/or sun protection.
+- Two light long sleeve shirts for cool mornings and evenings

 - Light rain shell or rain poncho

 - A pair of comfortable, sturdy shoes for workdays and walking–sports sandals are fine.

 Your regular spring/summer clothes will be perfect for this retreat, and you will need far fewer clothes than you might expect!

 - 2 toothbrushes (The water is non-potable, but putting your toothbrush under the tap is a hard habit to break!
 Having an extra toothbrush often comes in handy.)

 - Shampoo/conditioner, if you have a favorite brand (Villa Sumaya and our hotel in Antigua provide packets of shampoo, conditioner and soap)